gfranzini/tracer-manual/configuration/step-2-featuringtraining.md

 We save the document and rerun TRACER.
 This reuse detection task produces a number of files, including:

 ##### KJV.meta
+This file provides a human-readable overview of the trigram shingling training.

 ##### KJV.train
+This file is organised as follows:
+`FEATURE ID - REUSE UNIT ID - POSITION IN REUSE UNIT`

 ##### KJV.fmap
+This file provides a map or breakdown of each feature:
+`FEATURE ID - WORD ID - WORD ID - WORD ID`

 ##### KJV.feats
+This document is the word index, where words are sorted by frequency:
+`WORD ID - WORD - FREQUENCY`